ghc-proposals/ghc-proposals/proposals/0000-explicit_forsome.rst

        ys :: forsome a. [a]    -- NEW! ys = reverse xs

-2. Local type synonym quantifier
+2. Local type synonym quantifier (with "ExtendedForsome")
 ::

   i42 :: Int